scrutinizer-ci/scrutinizer/doc/tools/php/code-coverage/index.rst

 Installing Dependencies
 -----------------------
 Often you will need to install the dependencies for your project before you can run the tests.
-If you are using composer, you can do so by adding the following to your configuration:
+If you are using composer, you can do so easily by adding the following to your configuration:

 .. code-block :: yaml

     before_commands:
         - "composer install --prefer-source"

+We update the installed composer version every couple of hours.

 PHPUnit Configuration
 ---------------------
 By default, a ``phpunit.xml`` or ``phpunit.xml.dist`` file is expected in your project's root folder.
-If you need a different configuration, you can change the test command:
+However, if you need a different configuration, you can change the test command:

 .. code-block :: yaml